wildcant/fast-shopping/README.md

 />

-After creating the data base make sure you add the .env file with your db credentials, based on [server .env-template](.env-template). eg:
+After creating the database make sure you add the .env file with your db credentials, based on [server .env-template](.env-template). eg:
 ### `.env`
 ```env
 DB="fast_shopping"